Saajith22/Best-404-Page-1-2022-Hackathon/README.md

 **PROJECT PRIZE**

 You will get your name listed in the repository as the winner, and you will also get your tag pinged with a everyone ping with your GitHub profile.

-**TEXT CHANNEL RULES**

-You may not send NSFW, bully, harassment, or spam messages.
-You also may not advertise; strictly keep this on topic to let developers be focused on their project.